-Have you noticed that when many big-name, megachurch pastors and not-so-big name pastors get themselves in trouble that they often resign, disappear for a while, and then show up in a new town, claiming that “God” is leading them to start a new church?
-Or sometimes, they squirrel themselves away for a year or so, and then the next thing you read is that they are the new pastor of such-and-such church.
+Have you noticed that when many big-name, megachurch pastors and not-so-big name pastors get themselves in trouble, they often resign, disappear for a while, and then show up in a new town, claiming that “God” is leading them to start a new church?
+Or sometimes, they squirrel themselves away for a year or so, and then the next thing you read they are the new pastor of such-and-such church.
 No matter what the crime or misbehavior, “fallen” pastors almost always find a path back to the ministry.

-The main reason, of course, is that these men tend to be charismatic, winsome leaders who easily attract followers, followers who are willing to let the past be the past, followers who are willing to grant them redemption and forgiveness, followers who are far more interested in the “man” than they are his behavior.
+The main reason, of course, is that these men tend to be charismatic, winsome leaders who easily attract followers, followers who are willing to let the past be the past; followers who are willing to grant them redemption and forgiveness; followers who are far more interested in the “man” than they are his behavior.
 (Please see The Evangelical Cult of Personality.)
 Big-name preachers, in particular, become demigods.
 People flock to them, hanging on every word, regardless of who they might have had an affair with or sexually molested in the past.
 Sadly, way too many Evangelicals are stupid and gullible, willing to sacrifice reason and moral decency for the attention of a soiled big-name preacher.

 Why don’t these “fallen” preachers move on to other jobs or careers?
 Why do they return to the ministry, drawn to it like a moth to the light?
 With few exceptions, every disgraced preacher I know later reentered the ministry.
 Sure, some of them labor in obscurity, often doing little more than preaching at nursing homes or jails.
 However, most of them find a path back to the ministry, often in the same capacity as before.
-Yesterday, I posted a story about Pastor Donald Foose.
+Several years ago, I posted a story about Pastor Donald Foose.
 Foose confessed to and was convicted of sexually molesting a teenage girl.
 After serving nine months of a two-year prison sentence, Foose moved down the road to a new church.
 After several years at this church, he became its pastor.
 The former pastor and other church leaders knew about Foose’s criminal past, yet they uncritically believed him when he said, “I didn’t do it.”
-Worse yet, several men who should have been some sort of check and balance chose, instead, to give Foose a pass, believing that everyone deserves redemption and a new start.
+Worse yet, several men who should have been some sort of check and balance, chose, instead, to give Foose a pass, believing that everyone deserves redemption and a new start.
 I wonder if these men would be as understanding if it were their daughters whom Foose sexually assaulted?
 I doubt it.

-Why can’t these preachers move on to new jobs, employment that’s not connected to their religious past?
+Why can’t these preachers move on to new employment that’s not connected to their religious past?
 One pastor I know quite well had an affair with his secretary.
 While there were extenuating circumstances — his wife was a lesbian who hadn’t had sex with him in 20 years — he left the ministry and started working a secular job.
 He never pastored a church again.
 Why is it so many disgraced pastors don’t do the same?
 Oh, they will get a secular job for a year or two until the heat dies down and people move on, but more often than not, back to the ministry they go.

 I am convinced that many of these men are addicted to the ministry.
 They spent years being the center of attention.
 People looked up to them, fawned over them, and treated them as if they were gods.
 I left the ministry in 2005.
 I miss the constant adulation and praise of others.
 I miss being the hub around which everything turned.
 I miss having the respect of others.
 I miss, to put it bluntly, being DA MAN!
 Pastors who read this blog know what I am talking about.
 The close connection preachers have with congregants is fulfilling and satisfying.
 It is almost impossible to find similar feelings in the “world.”
-Much like drug addicts craving hits of methamphetamine, preachers crave the attention, flattery, and admiration they received from congregants.
+Much like drug addicts craving hits of methamphetamine, preachers crave the attention, flattery, and admiration they receive from congregants.
 Live off this high long enough, and you can’t imagine not having it.
 That’s why many pastors with crimes/indiscretions in their pasts end up rebooting their ministries somewhere else.
 These “men of God” are much like King David as he looked over the rooftops and saw Bathsheba naked, taking a bath.
 “I have got to have her,” David thought.
 And have her, he did.
 So it is with the preachers I have talked about in this post.
 Their Bathsheba is the ministry.

-Bruce Gerencser, 62, lives in rural Northwest Ohio with his wife of 41 years.
-He and his wife have six grown children and twelve grandchildren.
+Bruce Gerencser, 66, lives in rural Northwest Ohio with his wife of 45 years.
+He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
-For more information about Bruce, please read the About page.